 The assessment strategy has been designed to help students to learn and prepare them for employment, rather than just a tool to measure their learning.
 The assessment is designed to be authentic, inclusive and transparent.
-The assessment tasks focus on the real-world engineering activities that enhance students' employability.
+The assessment tasks focus on the real world engineering activities that enhance students' employability.
 All CE module assessments are related to real world problems.
 All modules have explicit formative assessments to provide opportunities for practice and the chance to use 'feed forward' to help students improve their work in subsequent summative assessments.
-For example, in some modules, formative assessment is provided in the form of quick, regular and detailed feedback on laboratory reports facilitating improvement of these reports throughout the academic year.
+For example in some modules, formative assessment is provided in the form of quick, regular and detailed feedback on laboratory reports facilitating improvement of these reports throughout the academic year.

 Examinations are still used as they are an effective way of assessing basic knowledge and understanding, and professional bodies expect to see examination covering key curriculum content.
-However, the strategy recognises that other assessment methods are better suited to assessing higher-level problem-solving skills.
-The use of a wellbalanced range of assessment methods is key part to of our inclusive assessment strategy.
+However, the strategy recognises that other assessment methods are better suited to assessing higher level problem solving skills.
+This is reflected in the decreasing use of assessment by examination at levels 4, 5 to level 6.
+The use of a well-balanced range of assessment methods is key part to of our inclusive assessment strategy.
 Group and teamwork assessment is instrumental in developing and recognising this important employability skill.
+For example, students study fundamental principles of structural mechanics and then demonstrate their applications in different practical examples of analysing structures in group work presentations at Level 4, e.g. understanding the principle of statics and equilibrium leads to its application i.e. ability to use statics and equilibrium in analysing a roof truss.
+Similar examples follow at levels 5 & 6.
+This demonstrates progressive skills and competences development - thus preparing employment ready graduates